 The most common way to stop moisture and allow ventilation underneath your foundation is to use vents.

 © Larry Wade

-In-fact many areas stipulate through their building code that you must use vents to provide your foundation with air flow.
-These vents are typically fitted with a wire mesh screen which keeps pests and insects out of your crawl space.
+Many areas stipulate through their building code that you must use vents to provide your foundation with air flow.
+These vents are typically fit with a wire mesh screen which keeps pests and insects out of your crawl space.

-Vented crawl spaces work well in cold climates, however, in humid climates using a vented crawl space can actually do more damage than good, because the external air is normally more humid than the air already in the crawl space.
+Vented crawl spaces work well in cold climates.
+In humid climates using a vented crawl space can actually do more damage than good because the external air is more humid than the air already in the crawl space.

 In humid climates it would be better to seal off the airflow to your crawl space completely and use a dehumidifier.

-Let us know how you ventilate your shipping container home in the comments below!
+Let us know how you chose to ventilate your shipping container building in the comments below!